-Spend any time in the U.S. around the Christmas holiday, and you will come to see quickly that Americans love their holiday lights and decorations.
-If you’re looking for places in the United States where the décor gets especially festive, however, these 11 towns and cities across the country represent the best of the Christmas best.
+Spend any time in the USA around the Christmas holiday, and you’ll quickly see that Americans love their holiday lights and decorations.
+However, if you’re looking for places in the country where the decor gets especially festive, visit these towns and cities representing the best of Christmas.

-While almost every season lets New York City shine in its own right, Christmas time in the city is spectacular.
-From the 94-foot Rockefeller Center Christmas tree to the light-festooned promenades of Brooklyn, the city that never sleeps glitters particularly brightly during the holidays.
+While almost every season lets New York City shine in its own right, Christmas time in the Big Apple is spectacular.
+From the Rockefeller Center Christmas tree, which can measure up to 100ft (30m), to the light-festooned promenades of Brooklyn, the City That Never Sleeps glitters particularly brightly during the holidays.

-While Chicago pulls out all the usual bigcity stops for the holidays, decking buildings in tinsel and lights, its Christkindlmarket is what makes it extra special.
-Held in Daley Plaza and modeled after legendary German Christmas fairs, the market sells everything from sausages to Christmas ornaments and receives over 1 million visitors per year.
+While Chicago pulls out all the usual big-city stops for the holidays, decking buildings in tinsel and lights, its Christkindlmarket is what makes it extra special.
+Held in Daley Plaza and modeled after legendary German Christmas fairs, the market sells everything from sausages to Christmas ornaments and receives more than 1m visitors per year.

-The best Christmas displays in Nashville can be found at Orpyland, the hotel attached to the famed country music hall, the Grand Old Opry, where over two million lights deck the halls.
-Head downtown to see the neon signs of honky tonk bars mingle with the holiday trimmings.
+The best Christmas displays in Nashville are at Gaylord Opryland – a hotel near the famed country music hall, the Grand Ole Opry – where more than 3m lights deck the halls.
+Head downtown to see the neon signs of honky-tonk bars mingle with the holiday trimmings.

-One of the most unique Christmas locales in America, Virginia Beach lines its boardwalk and its beaches with Christmas lights and decorations.
-It’s also whale-watching season in Virginia Beach, so, if you’re lucky, you might spot one along with your holiday light show.
+Virginia Beach is a unique Christmas locale in America; the city lines the boardwalk and beaches with Christmas lights and decorations.
+In winter, it’s also whale-watching season, so if you’re lucky, you might spot one along with your holiday light show.

-The Albuquerque Botanic Gardens pulls out all the stops for Christmas.
-Using over eight miles of extension cords and two million bulbs, the gardens come to life with over 400 sculptures.
+The ABQ BioPark Botanic Garden pulls out all the stops for Christmas.
+With more than 12mi (19km) of extension cords and millions of bulbs, the gardens come to life in the River of Lights, with more than 600 sculptures.
 For something completely different, stroll through downtown, where streets are lined in traditional New Mexican holiday fashion, with votive candles inside paper bags.

-If you’re looking for a festive place to kick off the holiday season, Kansas City is a safe bet.
-The day after Thanksgiving, the city holds a fireworks show at a ceremony before a switch is flipped, turning the city’s magnificent holiday lights on.
-Helicopter tours are available to experience the magic of the lights from a completely new perspective.
+If you’re looking for somewhere to kick off the festive holiday season, Kansas City is a safe bet.
+On Thanksgiving night, the Country Club Plaza holds a fireworks show before a switch is flipped, turning on the magnificent holiday lights.
+Also, helicopter tours are available to experience the magic of the lights from an entirely new perspective.

-To get the best Christmas lights in Las Vegas, you’ll need to leave the strip and head down to the racetrack.
-There, you’ll find Glittering Lights, a 2.5-mile course visitors can drive to see more than 400 holiday sculptures decked out with lights.
-Or, of course, head to the over-the-top Bellagio for an over-the-top Christmas tree.
+To get to the best Christmas lights in Las Vegas, you’ll need to leave the Strip and head down to the Las Vegas Motor Speedway.
+There, you’ll find Glittering Lights, a 2.5mi (4km) course you can drive through to see more than 600 holiday displays decked out with lights.
+Alternatively, of course, visit the over-the-top Bellagio Hotel & Casino for an over-the-top Christmas tree.

 As you might expect, the North Pole goes all out for Christmas.
-The small Alaska town hosts a Christmas on Ice festival every night for six weeks each winter, and almost everything in town is decorated to celebrate its most famous resident.
+The small Alaska town hosts a Christmas in Ice festival every night for six weeks each winter, and almost everything is decorated to celebrate its most famous resident.